-Find your next meal in our dining listings
+Find your next meal in our Dining Listings

 609-486-5033

 Wonderful Italian restaurant by same owners/chef as A Modo Mio.
-Best ocean views in the city.
+Best ocean views in town.
 BYOB.
 Standard. $$

 La Fontana Coast